 - Local Servers on a Windows PC

-You can send the files between the Android phone and PC through chat apps like WhatsApp (or WhatsApp Web), Skype, etc., or send an email to an email address that can be accessed through the PC.
+You can send files between an Android phone and a PC through chat apps like WhatsApp (or WhatsApp Web), Skype, etc., or by sending an email to an address that can be accessed on the PC.

 Remote Control Apps

-Many remote-control apps (like TeamViewer) give users the option to send files between the devices.
+Many remote-control apps, such as TeamViewer, give users the option to send files between devices.

-There is a bulk of mirroring apps (like AirMirror or AirDroid) that a user may use to transfer the files between the devices.
+There are many mirroring apps (such as AirMirror or AirDroid) that a user can use to transfer files between devices.
 You may also explore other apps in the category like Push Bullet or Join.

-Many of the popular File Manager apps (CX File Explorer, Total Commander, MyPhoneExplorer, Solidexplorer, etc.) can be used to access the files from the Windows share but these apps also have a built-in (or plugins) FTP server.
-With this feature, an Android phone can be converted into an FTP server, which can be then accessed from a browser (or the Windows File Explorer).
-For illustration, we will discuss the process for CX File Explorer:
+Many popular file manager apps (CX File Explorer, Total Commander, MyPhoneExplorer, Solid Explorer, etc.) can be used to access files from the Windows share, but these apps also have built-in (or plugin) FTP servers.
+With this feature, an Android phone can be converted into an FTP server, which can then be accessed from a browser (or Windows File Explorer).
+For illustration, we will discuss the process using CX File Explorer.

 - Install the CX File Explorer from the Google Play Store on your phone and launch it.

-- Then hit the Enter key and when prompted to, enter the username and password shown in the CX File Explorer.
+- Then press the Enter key, and when prompted, enter the username and password provided in the CX File Explorer.

 - Now you can use the FTP protocol to transfer files between the PC and Android phone.

-Keep in mind that Windows File Explorer is a preferred option to access the FTP server, just simply copy the FTP address in the address bar of the File Explorer and hit Enter, if asked, enter the credentials and you can easily manage Android files/folders from the Windows File Explorer.
+Keep in mind that Windows File Explorer is the preferred option for accessing the FTP server.
+Simply copy the FTP address into the address bar of File Explorer and hit Enter.
+If prompted, enter your credentials, and you can easily manage Android files and folders from Windows File Explorer.

-There are many popular sharing apps that a user can use to transfer data between a Windows machine and an Android phone.
-Following are a few famous apps in this category:
+here are many popular sharing apps that a user can use to transfer data between a Windows machine and an Android phone.
+The following are a few well-known apps in this category:

-If a user wants to automatically sync particular folders between the Android device and Windows PC (using the local Wi-Fi sync or the Internet), then using automatic syncing applications may solve the problem.
-Here is a list of some of the popular syncing applications:
+If a user wants to automatically sync specific folders between an Android device and a Windows PC (using local Wi-Fi sync or the Internet), then using automatic syncing applications may solve the problem.
+Here is a list of some popular syncing applications:

 - IFFTTT (not a syncing app but can be configured to be a one)